dxw/dalmatian-developer-docs/README.md

 The `staging` environemnt tracks the `develop` branch, and the `prod` environemnt tracks the `master` branch.

 The deployment is controlled by AWS CodePipeline.
-To view the status of the pipeline or manually trigger a deployment, follow the (Deployment Pipelines)[deployment-pipelines.md] documentation.
+To view the status of the pipeline or manually trigger a deployment, follow the [Deployment Pipelines](deployment-pipelines.md) documentation.

 ## Accessing a running container